apache/pulsar-site/site2/website-next/docs/admin-api-topics.md

       -   **averageMsgSize**: The average message size in bytes from this publisher within the last interval.

       -   **chunkedMessageRate**: The total rate of chunked messages published by this publisher.
-The totoal rate of

       -   **producerId**: The internal identifier for this producer on this topic.